Shilpah123/python_scripts/README.md

 #Go to Python directory that has the python.exe file.
 Open command prompt and execute the following command:
 #pip install BeautifulSoup

-#You can use Spyder to run these scripts.
+#You can use Ananconda Spyder to run these scripts.

 #upload_to_server_and_unzip.py -> Connects to remote server, uploads zip, unzips, adds read write execute permissions to unzipped files and folder.
 Following libraries are needed: